loretavila1/loretavila1/README.md

 </p>

 ## A little bit about me...
 Actually, i'm studying in Modelo University from Merida, Yucatán.
-I'm a person who likes mathematics and technology, interested in web development and database topics
+I'm a person who likes mathematics and technology, interested in web development and database topics💻

 - 🌱 I’m currently learning **Business Intelligence, JavaScript in courses**

-- 💬 Ask me about **Basketball**
+- 💬 Ask me about **Basketball🏀**

 - 📫 How to reach me **loret.avila0308@gmail.com**